 Entry is normally refused if you have a damaged passport or pages missing.
 Make sure your passport is in good condition before arriving in Singapore.
 Being refused entry can result in significant cost and a long stay at the airport.

 Women who are more than six months pregnant no longer need to get permission before travelling, but the final decision on the length of stay permitted rests with the immigration officer on arrival.
 Prior entry clearance is needed for women intending to give birth in Singapore.
 You can apply at the High Commission for the Republic of Singapore in London or the nearest Singapore Embassy/High Commission if you’re not in the UK.

 Importing certain controlled drugs and pirated copyright material is prohibited and there are restrictions on entering with items like replica guns, radio communications equipment, and weapons and ammunition (including empty cartridge cases and air guns).
 For more information visit the travellers section of the Singapore Customs government website.

 Yellow fever certificate requirements

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.

 If you’re arriving from an airport in the Middle East, you may be subject to screening for Middle East Respiratory Syndrome (MERS).
 If you display symptoms, you may face quarantine or further testing.

 UK Emergency Travel Documents

 UK Emergency Travel Documents (ETDs) are accepted for entry, airside transit and exit from Singapore.
-Your ETD should be valid for a period of at least 6 months.
-No visa is required on an ETD when entering or transiting Singapore.
+Your ETD should be valid for at least 6 months.
+No visa is needed on an ETD when entering or transiting Singapore.